-One of the main features in FrameFlow's Active Directory Event Monitor, is the ability to detect when users are added, modified, or removed.
+One of the main features of FrameFlow's Active Directory Event Monitor is the ability to detect when users are added, modified, or removed.
 This can be very useful for detecting unexpected or unwanted changes to users.
 It also serves as an option for auditing and compliance requirements, allowing you to go back over time to see what changes were made at which points in time.

 You can select to get alerts when users are added, modified, and removed.
 For each type of event, you can choose the alert status level.

 Locked out accounts are a common headache for system administrators.
 If a user attempts to log in too many times with an invalid password, their account will be locked out.
 This can frequently result in a call to your front line staff which takes up valuable time and resources.
 FrameFlow can detect locked out accounts so your staff can be quickly aware of them and either unlock them or at least be better prepared for when support calls arrive.